EU agency to fight election hacking

 A more robust EU cyber agency could help member states defend their elections against "hybrid attacks", the European Commission has said.

-Speaking at the launch of new cyber security proposals in Brussels on Tuesday (19 September), Julian King, the Commission's security chief, said some hacker attacks had "political objectives".
+Speaking at the launch of new cybersecurity proposals in Brussels on Tuesday (19 September), Julian King, the Commission's security chief, said some hacker attacks had "political objectives".

 Thank you for reading EUobserver!